StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Create partitions

 Since version 3.0, StarRocks supports [automatic partitioning](./automatic_partitioning.md) during data loading.
 You no longer need to create a large number of partitions in advance.
-This on-demand partition creation method can help you reduce the cost of operations and maintenance.
+This on-demand partition creation method can help you reduce the O&M costs.

-If you do need to create partitions in advance, you can use other partition creation methods, such as enabling dynamic partitioning, manually creating partitions and creating partitions in a batch.
+If you need to create partitions in advance, you can use other partition creation methods, such as enabling dynamic partitioning and  manually creating partitions.

 - Dynamic partitioning

-  StarRocks supports [dynamic partitioning](./dynamic_partitioning.md), which can automatically manage the time to life (TTL) of partitions, such as partitioning new input data in tables and deleting expired partitions.
+  StarRocks supports [dynamic partitioning](./dynamic_partitioning.md), which can automatically manage the time to live (TTL) of partitions, such as partitioning new input data in tables and deleting expired partitions.
 This feature significantly reduces maintenance costs.

 - Manually create partitions